-- The Parties to the Consortium Agreement intend to bring leading EPC contractors into the running of the project; - Neighbouring Block II has proved that the lignite should be of the anticipated quality, supporting previous studies on Block VI; - The Company is in close contact with the relevant Government authorities regarding water management issues: - Government takes responsibility for ensuring sufficient transmission line capacity through the Power Purchase Agreement and the Implementation Agreement.
-There is a CPEC priority project to provide an additional 4,000MW of transmission capacity for Thar, more than sufficient to meet all presently known Thar projects; - The Company will take out the normal suite of insurance policies; - As noted above, to the extent that delays lead to increased cost, these would be recoverable through the coal and electricity pricing mechanisms; and - The project is on the Priority List of CPEC.
+- The Parties to the Consortium Agreement intend to bring leading EPC contractors into the running of the project; - Neighbouring Block II has proved that the lignite should be of the required quality, supporting previous studies on Block VI; - The Company is in close contact with the relevant Government authorities regarding water management issues; - Government takes responsibility for ensuring capacity payments via the Power Purchase Agreement and the Implementation Agreement.
+There is a CPEC HVDC priority project to provide an additional 4,000MW of transmission capacity for national power projects, more than sufficient to meet all presently known Thar projects; - The Company will take out the normal suite of insurance policies; - As noted above, to the extent that delays lead to increased cost, these would be recoverable through the coal and electricity pricing mechanisms; and - The project is on the Priority List of CPEC.